The 3rd Degree (radio series)

 The 3rd Degree (sometimes written as The Third Degree) is a British quiz show broadcast on BBC Radio 4, hosted by comedian Steve Punt and made by Pozzitive Television.
 The series is recorded at different universities around the country, the contestants all coming from the university in which the recording takes place.
 One team consists of three students and the other of three lecturers (known as the "Dons") who teach the subjects the students are studying.
+The 3rd Degree aired from 21 February 2011 to 19 October 2025.

 Format

 The show consists of several rounds which are as follows: